-Play #3 – Shrinking Tray Content/Size
+Hospital Play #3 – Shrinking Tray Content & Size

 How big is the problem?

-Many studies have been performed identifying the amount of hospital waste generated in the OR.
-Generally, its estimated that ORs account for a third of the waste generated – from a variety of sources – by hospitals.
-While it’s unclear exactly what portion of this waste instruments account for, the costs are high.
-Smith and Nephew conducted a study in 2015 that found the average processing cost of unused instruments for four different procedural areas ranged from $84 to $143, with ENT at the low end and Neuro/Spine at the high end.[i]
+It is estimated that ORs account for a third of the waste generated by hospitals.
+Smith and Nephew [vi] conducted a study in 2015 that outlined the average processing cost of unused instruments for four different procedural areas ranged from $84 to $143, with ENT at the low end and Neuro/Spine at the high end.
 For a five surgeon practice group performing 1,250 surgeries per year, this represents a cost of $105,000 to $178,500 per year.

 How does this translate into cost?

 Dr. Langerman showed that the total processing cost for a single instrument is a minimum of $0.51* and can rise even higher depending on the specialty.
 Cardinal Health material distributor conducted a study in which surgeons looked at a visual comparison of needed versus excess instruments in their procedures.
 As a result, overall spending was reduced from $1,100,000 to $940,000, with the number of single sterile picks declining from 44,000 to 16,000, a 64 percent reduction in picks. [i] Other studies have shown that trays with fewer instruments maintain cost efficiency and patient safety [iv] and have no impact on operative time. [iii]

 Is there a potential impact on patient quality of care?

 Studies have shown trays with fewer instruments maintain cost efficiency and patient safety [iv] without impact on operative time. [iii] In fact, too many instruments can be problematic with teams focusing on instruments rather than patient safety.

 If the potential savings are so high, why does this problem persist?